 Other debt consolidation options, such as balance transfer credit cards, can have fees or interest rates that increase over time, which may wind up costing you more money.
 You should know that if you refinance your existing loan, you may lose rights or benefits under it, including state or federal rights (such as those under the Servicemembers Civil Relief Act).
 Loans cannot be used for education-related expenses (e.g., tuition and fees, books, supplies, miscellaneous personal expenses, room and board) or to refinance student loans.
 Please read the important information about consolidation.
 Learn more

-You can easily find your loan options online and see if a personal loan from Marcus makes sense for you.
+You can easily find your loan options online in as little as 5 minutes, and, if approved, could receive your funds within 5 days.
 There is no need for an appraisal or to put up collateral to get a personal loan.

 You’ve got your goal.
 Let’s get started today.